prakashchhipa/NiNu-Blockchain-Solution/README.md

 	Note: Even a node recieves longer blockchain but status of blockchain is invalid due to modification then during consensus this type of blockchain is not considered.

-6. Adding Transaction in Previous Block(Attempting to modify the blockchain) - During validation and consensus building a modified blokchain will be treated as invalid blockchain
+**6. Adding Transaction in Previous Block(Attempting to modify the blockchain)** - During validation and consensus building a modified blokchain will be treated as invalid blockchain
  Command(POST API in Google Chrome POSTMAN): http://192.168.0.13:8080/node/addinvalidtransaction?sender=prakash&recipient=meenu&quantity=46&message=lbutoo&blocknumber=2
  Result:
  {